vittorioromeo/SSVOpenHexagon/README.md

 ----------

 ##EPILESPSY WARNING##
 *The game may contain flashing light patterns that could trigger a seizure.
-Play at your own risk.*
+Play at your own risk!*

 ----------